Pintta/qb-scripts/README.md

 # qb-scripts
-This is new base for qbcore and qbus scripts, i collected here works and founded new scripts
+This is new base for qbcore and qbus scripts, i collected here works and not works scripts, maybe somebody take this pack more inspiration for coding.